-While every effort is made to make a good and functional immediate denture, please keep in mind that there is no such a thing as a perfect denture.
-After delivery of the immediate denture, it may require a few adjustment visits and some time for you and your immediate denture to adapt to each other.
-This is due to the fact that when your gums heal following the extractions they will shrink for a period of about 6 months and the denture needs to be re-based or re-lined to fit properly.
+We make every effort possible to create a good and functional immediate denture.
+However, please keep in mind that immediate dentures by nature are not perfect.
+After delivery of the immediate denture, it may require several adjustment visits and some time for you and your immediate denture to adapt to each other.
+When your gums heal following the extractions, they will remodel for about six months, and the denture needs to be re-based or re-lined to fit correctly.

-The most important point to remember is that adjusting to your immediate dentures is a process; in some cases, it takes weeks or months to get used to your immediate denture.
+The most crucial point to remember is that adjusting to your immediate dentures is a process; in some cases, it takes weeks or months to get used to your immediate denture.

-After your jaw has completely done with the healing process a final complete denture can be made.
-This will have a more accurate and comfortable fit.
+Fabrication of a ‘final complete denture’ is possible after your jaw has completely healed.
+Compared to the immediate denture, the final denture will have a more accurate and comfortable fit.

-Partial dentures are replacement teeth for people who have lost one or more of their teeth.
-Partial dentures can be taken in and out of the mouth and consist of a denture base, which closely resembles the colour of your gums and denture teeth, which are attached to a supporting framework.
-The partial denture then attaches to the existing teeth via a clasp or some other retentive device.
+Partial dentures are also removable appliances.
+They are replacement teeth for people who have lost one or more of their teeth.
+Partial dentures consist of a denture base, a metal framework, and denture teeth.
+The partial denture then attaches to the existing teeth via clasps.

 Partial Denture Treatment

-The first step in making a partial denture is the preparation of the teeth.
+The first step in creating a partial denture is the preparation of the teeth.
 During this phase, your dentist may prepare the teeth that the partial denture will use for support.
-Next, your dentist will take an accurate impression of the upper and lower arches of your mouth and records your bite.
-The impressions are then sent to the dental laboratory.
+Next, your dentist will take an accurate impression of the upper and lower arches of your mouth and record your bite.

-After the final satisfactory fit and appearance are achieved, the denture is then sent back to the laboratory for final fabrication.
+After achieving a satisfactory fit and appearance, the denture is then sent back to the laboratory for final fabrication.

 Partial Denture Adjustments

-While every effort is made to make a good and functional partial denture, it may require a few adjustment visits and a little time for you and your partial denture to adapt to each other.
-The most important point to remember is that adjusting to your partial denture is a process; in some cases, it takes weeks to get used to a partial denture.
+We will do everything possible to make a good and functional partial denture.
+It may require several adjustment visits and time for you and your partial denture to adapt to each other.
+The most crucial point to remember is that adjusting to your partial denture is a process; in some cases, it takes weeks to get used to a partial denture.

 Different Types Of Partial Dentures

-There is also a partial denture that uses a special material called valplast which is more aesthetically pleasing to the eye.
-This kind of partial does not use metal as its base and has hooks that are made with a flexible plastic material.
+There is also a partial denture that uses a unique material called valplast, which is more aesthetically pleasing to the eye.
+This partial denture does not use metal as its base and has a flexible plastic material instead.

 St. Lawrence Dentistry will give you a range of options to choose from to restore your dentition.
 Our goal is for you to have all the information needed to make an informed decision.

-Dentures and dental implants are the two common restoration options for missing teeth.
-However, there are differences to consider between the 2 options, including comfort level, confidence level, cost and durability:
+Dentures and dental implants are the two standard restoration options for missing teeth.
+However, there are differences to consider between the two choices, including comfort level, confidence level, cost, and durability:

-- Comfort Level – Most denture wearers experience discomfort at one point or another because over time gum tissues tend to shrink leaving the denture with a loose fit.
+- Comfort Level – Most denture wearers experience discomfort at some point or another because, over time, gum tissues tend to shrink, leaving the denture with a loose fit.
 This instability can cause gum irritation and mouth sores.
-Adjustments are usually needed over the life of the denture due to gum and jaw bone shrinkage.
-To achieve the best fit, denture wearers must use messy dental adhesive.
-Upper dentures also have a tendency to affect the taste of foods because the palate is covered.
-On the other hand, dental implants are permanent, natural looking and very functional.
+Adjustments occur over the life of the denture due to gum and jaw bone shrinkage.
+To achieve the best fit, denture wearers must use messy dental adhesives.
+Upper dentures also tend to affect the taste of foods because the palate is covered.
+On the other hand, dental implants are permanent, natural-looking, and very functional.
 Implants also offer the same force for biting as natural teeth and do not interfere with the taste of food.

 - Confidence Level – Dentures tend to slip, restricting the wearer’s ability to talk and eat.
 For a person with dental implants, he or she never has to fear these kinds of embarrassing moments.
 Properly placed implants are stable and function just like natural tooth roots.

-- Cost – Dentures can be fabricated quickly, are durable and cost much less than implants.
+- Cost – Dentures fabrication is quick; they are durable and cost much less than implants.
 However, the wearer’s gums tend to shrink over time, and additional trips to the dentist are necessary for periodic adjustments and denture replacements.
-Dental implants can be a major investment as they cost more initially, but implants require no further adjustments, replacements or further trips to the dental office.
+Dental implants can be a significant investment as they cost more initially, but implants require no further changes, substitutions, or additional trips to the dental office.